 So, How to Reduce Stress Related Back Pain

-The best way to treat stress related back pain is to address the causes for the stress itself.
-Unfortunately, this often needs prolonged period of therapy.
-And the back pain in turn can cause further stress to disrupt the results.
-Keeping this mind, experts suggest to focus on the pain itself and treating it parallelly with stress management therapies.
+The best way to treat stress-related back pain is to address the causes of the stress itself.
+Unfortunately, this often needs the prolonged period of therapy.
+And the back pain, in turn, can cause further stress to disrupt the results.
+Keeping this in mind, experts suggest to focus on the pain itself and treating it parallelly with stress management therapies.

 - Pay attention to your posture: Bad posture is the number one reason for back pain.
 While you are stressed out, correcting your posture is the last thing on your mind.
 However, if you are suffering from back pain due to stress, paying close attention to your poster can go a long way in reducing the pain.
 Sit straight, walk with your head straight and you’ll see how these small changes can bring a lot of relief.

 - Exercise on regular basis: Exercise has duel effects when it comes to back pain due to stress.
 On one hand it improves flexibility and strengthens muscles, reducing back pain; on the other hand, it releases feel-good hormones in your body, relieving the stress manifolds.

 - Get a back massage: Massages can do wonders in reducing back pain due to muscle tension.
 Moreover, a good massage goes a long way in reducing stress in general.

 - Pain medication: While it is not a favorable or even the best way of managing pain, over the counter pain medication can bring you relief from excruciating pain caused by stress.

 Dealing with back pain is one way of reducing your suffering.
 However, if you are looking for long-term wellness, addressing the stress factor is crucial.